 Forms of Self-Care

 Meditation is a process of training your mind to focus and redirect your thoughts.
 It is not about turning off your thoughts or feelings, rather it is about learning to observe them without judgment.
-This can be done by concentrating on your breathing or repeating a mantra.
+This can be done by concentrating on your breathing or repetition of a mantra.
 But while meditation is a skill, learning to meditate takes consistency and a lot of practice.

 Luckily there are many avenues of instruction for learning how to meditate.
 Try following Youtube videos or downloading free meditation apps to help you become a master at meditation.
 Just a few minutes everyday are enough to strengthen your abilities.
 Meditation is another activity you can do anywhere, without special equipment or memberships.
 Try it now to increase your physical and mental health.